All Episodes

 That was soccer moms.

-Soccer moms was women thought Bill Clinton cared more about their kids than their own worthless husbands.
+Soccer moms was women who thought Bill Clinton cared more about their kids than their own worthless husbands.

 The arousal gap was women who were actually excited, hormonally turned on by Bill Clinton.

-As uh exemplified by all of the female reporters in the White House press room after the Lewinsky story hit, they're all turning and saying to each other, why not me?
+As exemplified by all of the female reporters in the White House press room after the Lewinsky story hit, they're all turning and saying to each other, why not me?

 That was the arousal gap.

-Well, I didn't know this, but I do know CNN had to pull a story that they had on their website after a reader backlash.
+CNN had to pull a story that they had on their website after a reader backlash.

-Following a firestorm of negative feedback, CNN hastily deleted from its website late yesterday virtually all mention of a study about the effect hormones have on women's political preferences.
+Following a firestorm of negative feedback, comma, CNN hastily deleted from its website late yesterday virtually all mention of a study about the effect hormones have on women's political preferences.

-It was determined that some elements of the story did not meet the editorial standards of CNN.
+After a further review, it was determined that some elements of the story did not meet the editorial standards of CNN.

 We thank you for your comments and your feedback.

-The study authored by researchers, University of Texas, San Antonio used an internet survey of 275 women who were not taking hormonal contraception and had regular menstrual cycles.
+The study, authored by researchers, University of Texas San Antonio, used an internet survey of 275 women who were not taking hormonal contraception and had regular menstrual cycles.

 That was the sample group.